demisto/content/Packs/ModulesManagement/Scripts/GetInstances/README.md

-Returns all the instances existing in Cortex XSOAR.
+Returns integration instances configured in Cortex XSOAR.
+You can filter by instance status and/or brand name (vendor).

 ## Script Data
 ---